nbdd0121/muntjac-soc/README.md

 ## Supported Targets

-Currently two FPGA boards are supported:
+Currently these FPGA boards are supported:
 * Nexys A7
+* Nexys Video
 * Genesys 2

 ## Licensing